Protect Assets From Medicaid Spend-Down

 • Reducing their nursing home costs to what they can afford, and potentially $0 if they are married.

-What Is Texas Nursing Home Asset Protection?
+What Is Nursing Home Medicaid Asset Protection?

 Nursing home Medicaid asset protection is the process of using proven and legal strategies to avoid paying more for nursing home care than your parent or spouse legally has to.
 If your nursing home bill right now is $5,000 but your parent’s income is only $750 your parent’s life savings is going to disappear real quick while the nursing home laughs all the way to the bank.